noah-lee/nutrilog/README.md

   - Calories burned and duration for activities

 - The LLM returns a **strict JSON** response, which is used to:
-  - **Update a dictionary** of known foods and activities
-    (stored with embeddings for future similarity matching)
   - **Create timestamped entries** for food and activity logs

 - The frontend fetches this information to: